1.A.3 The Ryanodine-Inositol 1,4,5-triphosphate Receptor Ca2+ Channel (RIR-CaC) Family

 RyR of Dialeurodes citri (Citrus whitefly) (Aleurodes citri)

 Ryanodine-sensitive Ca2+ release channel RyR1 of 5117 aas and 6 TMSs.
-Diamide insecticides, such as flubendiamide and chlorantraniliprole, selectively activate insect ryanodine receptors.
+Diamide insecticides, such as flubendiamide and chlorantraniliprole, selectively activate insect ryanodine receptors of Lepidoptera and Coleoptera pests (Samurkas et al. 2020).
 They are particularly active against lepidopteran pests of cruciferous vegetable crops, including the diamondback moth, Plutella xylostella.
-Resistance results from mutation(s) in the ryanodine receptors' transmembrane domain (Troczka et al. 2017).
+Resistance results from mutation(s) in the ryanodine receptors' transmembrane domain at the C-termini of these proteins (Troczka et al. 2017).
+Other diamide insecticides, including phthalic and anthranilic diamides, target insect ryanodine receptors (RyRs) and cause misregulation of calcium signaling in insect muscles and neurons.
+Homology modeling and docking studies with the diamondback moth ryanodine receptor revealed the mechanisms for channel activation, insecticide binding, and resistance (Lin et al. 2019).

 RyR1 of Plutella xylostella (Diamondback moth) (Plutella maculipennis)